poof-backup/poof/README.md

 Run  `poof download` to sync the local file system with the most current files in the cloud drive, as needed or required.

+## Restore

+**Restoring data from the cloud drive is a destructive operation in the target file system.**  This is by design because `poof` clones and synchronizes the source file system to the targets.
+Backups are never incremental -- they are considered to be "snapshots" in all cases.

+To restore a backup from the cloud to the local file system:

+1. Validate the configuration
+1. Run `poof download`

+The file system synchronization process may take from a few minutes to several hours, depending on the number of files involved, the lengt of the files, and the connection speed.

+## Operational security

+_Section under development._

 ## Requirements